 Wood heating with a space heater is very different than other forms of heating.
 There will be temperature variations in different parts of the house and there will be temperature variations throughout day and night.
-This is normal, and for experienced wood burners these are advantages of zone heating wood burning.
+This is normal, and for experienced users of wood heating, these are advantages of zone heating.